Gattocrucco/locs12/README.md

   * `numba_scipy_special/`: module to add support for `scipy.special` functions
     in numba.

-  * `pS1.py`: compute and sample the temporal distribution of S1 photons.
+  * `pS1.py`: (DEPRECATED) compute and sample the temporal distribution of S1 photons.

+  * `ps12.py`: compute and sample the temporal distribution of S1 and S2
+    photons.

   * `qsigma.py`: equivalent of standard deviation with quantiles.